beakerandjake/save-to-pocket/README.md

 Once the API is deployed you can save items to Pocket by posting to the API.
 This means you can use any device that you can generate an HTTP post from.
 I personally interact with the API via command line scripts from my desktop and laptop as well as an iOS shortcut on my phone.

 **NOTE**: Because basic HTTP Authentication is used, all calls to the API must be made via HTTPS.
 This point probably isn't even worth mentioning because API Gateway does does not support HTTP, only HTTPS.

 ### CLI Installation

-A shell script to post to pocket is included in this project.
+A helper shell script to post to your API is included in this project.
 You can install this script to your machine by including it in your PATH.
-I installed it on my machine by copying it to `/usr/local/bin`
+Personally, I installed it by copying it to `/usr/local/bin`

 1. Install the `save-to-pocket` script